EmElkan/blog/about.md

 layout: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+**E Elkan** is a SQA Engineer from [Hull](https://en.wikipedia.org/wiki/Kingston_upon_Hull), England.
+After graduating from The Hull School of Art and Design with a degree in Creative Arts, she spent several years raising a family.
+In April 2019 she started her first job in software development as a Trainee Software Tester.

+>Testing is an infinite process of comparing the invisible to the ambiguous in order to avoid the unthinkable happening to the anonymous. <cite>James Bach</cite>

+As a hobby, E Elkan enjoys learning about new technologies and developing her software testing skills.

 *Thank You for reading!*